polirural/D3.7annex/README.md

 The document, **GitHub Fundamentals.
 OpenAIRE & Zenodo infrastructures**, compiles some basic information about `GitHub` and its interaction with the European `OpenAIRE` infrastructure, especially through Zenodo repository.
-It can be downloaded in [docx](/D3.7%20PoliRural%20GitHub%20Account_ext.docx) or [PDF](/D3.7%20PoliRural%20GitHub%20Account_ext.pdf).
+It can be downloaded from [docx](/D3.7%20PoliRural%20GitHub%20Account_ext.docx) or [PDF](/D3.7%20PoliRural%20GitHub%20Account_ext.pdf).

+It is not an in-deep analysis of those topics, but if more details are needed, some resources are provided along the text; regardless the report has been designed to be consistent without need of visiting the links.